Vincentx15/crIA-EM/prepare_database/README.md

 All of these steps apply to the production of nanobody data.
-We start with the .tsv result of cryo-EM systems containing nanobodies We manually curate it, as several lines pertain to Fabs instead of nanobodies.
+We start with the .tsv result of cryo-EM systems containing nanobodies